technicalwriting/hank/README.md

 (The first and last sentences have no problems.
 Only the middle sentence contains the violation.)

-If you're comfortable with Markdown and using newline characters to represent new paragraphs then it would be good to start training the LLM on examples like that because that is the long-term goal.
+If you're comfortable with Markdown and using newline characters to represent new paragraphs then it would be good to start training the LLM on examples like that because editing entire Markdown docs is the long-term goal.
 For example:

 ```
 # Hello, world!\n\nFirst paragraph.\n\n## How to make sushi\n\nSecond paragraph.